iinitz-zz/pymgsql/README.md

-﻿A python API for manage your SQL database (select, insert, update, delete) like pymongo by iinitz
+﻿A python API for manage your MySQL database (select, insert, update, delete) like pymongo by iinitz

 ### Require